-In the bowl of a food processor, add almond flour, tapioca starch, and salt.
+- In the bowl of a food processor, add almond flour, tapioca starch, psyllium husk powder, and salt.
 Put on lid and pulse several times until flours are integrated.

-Add coconut oil in small pieces to bowl of food processor.
+- Add vegan butter in small pieces to bowl of food processor.
 Pulse until mixture starts to come together.
-Add water and continue to pulse until it resembles dough.
+Add ice water a little bit at a time and continue to pulse until the dough comes together.

 For the Filling

-In a small bowl, whisk together egg and water.
-Using a pastry brush, brush egg wash liberally over tops and sides of each hand pie, especially over seams and cracks (there will be cracks!).
+- Add the non-dairy milk for the pastry wash into a small bowl.
+Using a pastry brush wash liberally over tops and sides of each hand pie, especially over seams and cracks (there will be cracks!).